nlpaueb/gr-nlp-toolkit/README.md

 Read the full technical report/paper here: https://arxiv.org/abs/2412.08520

-If you use our toolkit, please cite it with the following bibtex:
+If you use our toolkit, please cite it:
 ```bibtex
 @misc{loukas2024grnlptoolkitopensourcenlptoolkit,
       title={GR-NLP-TOOLKIT: An Open-Source NLP Toolkit for Modern Greek},